machinetranslate/machinetranslate.org/integration/api-keys.md

 Create an **[AWS account](https://aws.amazon.com/)**
 ![How to obtain an API key for Amazon Translate AWSpic1](api-images/amazon4.png)

-1. You need your debit/credit card to accomplish this step.
-One USD/EUR is then temporarily charged to your bank account.
+1. You need your debit or credit card to accomplish this step.
+One USD or EUR is then temporarily charged to your bank account.
 Provide your personal details.
 In the next step select the payment plan:

 ![How to obtain an API key for Amazon Translate AWSpic2](api-images/amazon5.png)